Last Updated on 6 July 2023 by Editorial Team

-Workers may to interact with clients or other stakeholders at times, and having good communication and relationship building skills can help you to represent your company and project in a positive way.
+Construction workers may to interact with clients or other stakeholders at times, and having good communication and relationship building skills can help you to represent your company and project in a positive way.

 7. Organisation & Time Management

-Organisation and time management skills are important for workers to ensure that work is completed efficiently and safely, and to help the project stay on schedule.
+Without a doubt, organisation and time management skills are important for workers to ensure that work is completed efficiently and safely, and to help the project stay on schedule.

 8. Adaptability & Flexibility

-Adaptability and flexibility skills are important for workers to be successful in their jobs and to be able to respond to changing circumstances and challenges.
+Adaptability and flexibility skills are important for construction workers to be successful in their jobs and to be able to respond to changing circumstances and challenges.

 Challenges of Working in Construction